behrica/geni/docs/kubernetes_azureStorage.md

 ```

-its 10 GB, takes a while
+Its 10 GB, takes a while

+All bash commands so far have been integrated in a single bash [scrip](azureSetup/setupKubernetes.sh), which can
+be run i one go.
+It has some variables at the start which you might want to edit.
+Some of the values are refred to in teh later Clojure code, so the need to match.

 # Connect to nrepl
 ## forward nrepl port to local machine

 In a new shell: